Chicago/LSE conference: The economics of crime and justice

 About this event

-A two day conference (Fri 28th & Sat 29th) discussing recent work on the economics of crime and the criminal justice system.
+A two-day conference (Fri 04 & Sat 05 June) discussing recent work on the economics of crime and the criminal justice system.

 Note: This event was originally due to take place in May 2020, but has been rescheduled owing to lockdown

-This is the second annual Conference on the Economics of Crime and Justice and the first of the series to be held in London.
+This is the second annual Conference on the Economics of Crime and Justice.
 We aim to assemble scholars from around the world to discuss recent work on issues involving the economics of crime and the criminal justice system.
 We are particularly interested in studies that address pressing policy issues, long-standing problems in the field, or innovative methods.

 Tom Kirchmaier, Centre for Economic Performance, London School of Economics